 I have too many constraints (relationships) in my assembly, how can I streamline my assembly and lower the amount of relationships I have?
+How can I use the Inventor Joint to optimize that?

 The solution is the Joint relationship inside of Inventor 2016.
 The Joint feature can create relationships between parts that would otherwise take two or even three constraints.